-Under the insurance obligation for occupational benefits in place since 1985, employees 25 years and older must be insured for retirement benefits, provided that their annual income is CHF 21,510 (as at 1.1.2021) or higher.
+Under the insurance obligation for occupational benefits in place since 1985, employees 25 years and older must be insured for retirement benefits, provided that their annual income is CHF 22,050 (as of 1.1.2023) or higher.

 This threshold has been raised continuously over the years.
 In 1985 the threshold was still CHF 16,560 and in 2003 CHF 25,230.
 As of 2005, the affiliation threshold was lowered from CHF 25,800 under the old rules to CHF 19,350.